libp2p/docs/content/concepts/content-routing.md

 ## Provide: Announce content

 Content stays local to peers across the network.
-Whenever a peer wants to provide content, the peer defines a pointer that points to the `PeerID` of the peer.
-The peer generates a key based on the `CID` by performing SHA-256 on the `CID`.
-To know if a node is responsible for storing a specific piece of content, the peer's `PeerId` and the `CID` of the content of interest are used to calculate the distance between that peer and content chunk.
-The node with a `PeerID` closest to the `CID` of the content is responsible for storing that CID in the DHT.
+Whenever a peer wants to provide content, the peer defines a pointer that points to the Peer ID of the peer.
+The peer generates a key based on the CID by performing SHA-256 on the CID.
+To know if a node is responsible for storing a specific piece of content, the peer's Peer Id and the CID of the content of interest are used to calculate the distance between that peer and content chunk.
+The node with a Peer ID closest to the CID of the content is responsible for storing that CID in the DHT.
 These parameters are stored together in a tuple known as a provider record,

 A provider record is a record of pointers that is distributed to the closest peers of the key.
-Provider records associate a peer's `PeerID` with the generated key based on the `CID`.
+Provider records associate a peer's Peer ID with the generated key based on the CID.
 The network uses a pull-model to pull content based on the pointers within the provider record.

 Provider records also account for node churn; they expire after 24 hours